 “Recidivism would not be so high if it weren’t for the consumption, misuse and abuse of drugs,” said Mr. Nital while explaining that residents at Her Majesty’s Prison are often under the influence of drugs when they are admitted to the institution and at the time of conviction.

 He highlighted that it is important for rehabilitation programmes to be implemented in and outside of the prison to counsel and educate persons convicted of crimes on the detrimental effects of drug abuse.
 He said that persons who are incarcerated often are released from prison without going through any rehabilitation, which leads them back into drug use and ultimately recidivism.
 He also noted that education on the effects of drug abuse leading to a life of crime should begin in the schools to prevent the youth from possibly ending up in a life of anti-social behaviours.
+Rehab centers similar to The Holistic Sanctuary – you can have a peek here – try their best to offer aid and support for those who are affected by drug and alcohol abuse.
+It is important that they are able to get the help they require so they don’t relapse into previous behaviour.

 Mr. Nital said that the fight against drug abuse has to be a collaborative effort among different stakeholders in the community because the effects are felt full circle.
 He stated that “if we do not exercise the duties in trying to curb the misuse and abuse of drugs, we will have a void.”